Seattle developer to sell upscale, just-finished Capitol Hill apartments for low-income housing

 The city can’t buy every building that might be available, but “we’re a stronger player in the negotiations” because of the cooler market, Alvarado said.

 Still, affordable housing funders say it’s too early to know just how widespread such sell-offs might be.
-For now, the deal at the Clay Apartments is unique, they said.
+For now, the deal at the Clay apartments is unique, they said.

-Once LIHI takes ownership of the building, people with incomes of 30% to 40% of area median income, less than about $31,000 for an individual, will qualify to live in the apartments.
+Once LIHI takes ownership of the building, people with incomes of 30% to 40% of area median income — less than about $31,000 for an individual — will qualify to live in the apartments.
 Residents will pay 30% of their income in rent.

 The apartments are designed to be permanent housing, rather than temporary or transitional shelter, Lee said.
-A property manager will live on site, two case managers will be assigned to the building and the building will have overnight security.
+A property manager will live on site, two case managers will be assigned to the building, and the building will have overnight security.
 An unfinished first-floor space will become offices for case managers, a kitchen and a computer lab for residents.

 The sale will cost LIHI roughly $240,000 per apartment.
 Building a similar development from scratch could have cost $325,000 a unit, Lee estimated.